SoheilKhodayari/JAW/docs/installation.md

 This prototype has been tested with `Neo4j 3.5.9`, and `Neo4j 4.2.3` community edition.

 **Option 1: Using JAW with Neo4j in Docker**
+In this case, you only need docker.
+No further installation is required.
 Please see [here](docs/neo4j-docker.md) for information on how to use JAW with neo4j running inside docker.

 **Option 2: Installing in Host Machine.**